 The Group strives to improve all in-house analytical reporting of risk management in the Bank and stimulate a culture of data-driven analytical insights for every decision impacting all risk touch points in the risk management process.

-The quality of risk reporting was also enhanced in 2015 by implementing an automated risk reporting system known as the Risk Management Report Portal and the subsequent inclusion of the Subsidiary Risk Management portal.
+The quality of risk reporting has been greatly enhanced as a result of the implementation of an automated risk reporting system known as the Risk Management Report Portal and the subsequent inclusion of the Subsidiary Risk Management portal.
 This has led to easy and timely access to risk reports, provided early warning signals, better limit monitoring and better decision making for all units across risk management.